Kulltero/Rust.Community/docs/components/UnityEngine.UI.RawImage.md

 - Category: **Visual**
 - Unity Documentation: **[RawImage @ docs.unity3d.com](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-RawImage.html)**

-The RawImage is a Visual Component that allows you to display Images from your Server & the Web or Rust Sprites. it can also be used with a single color to act as a Background for your panel
+the most common use for RawImage is its Ability to display any* Color you give it.
+Therefore, it’s often used to give panels a Background Color.
+Colors are sent as a  `string`  of 4 normalized  `floats`

+Tip: if you’re used to using hexadecimal, you can use this function to convert your colors on the fly:
 ```json
 {
 	"type": "UnityEngine.UI.RawImage",